qchenevier/MBA_memoire/doc/quotes.md

 For larger companies in more traditional industries, it's easy to think that digital transformation can wait.
 However, a follower strategy is wrong [@WESTERMAN2015].

-"Digital masters" differ not only in their capability but also in the clarity of their vision.
-Rather than incrementally adjusting current practices, they search for ways to use today's fast-moving technologies to transform the way they do business [@WESTERMAN2015].

 Start by rethinking four traditional assumptions that affect how you relate to your customers, how you run your operations, how you organize and even how you think about your business model [@WESTERMAN2015].

-**We've reached the limit of how far we can automate our operational processes.** In the past, automation worked best for standardized repetitive tasks.
-It also allows you to radically redesign the way your company operates.
-Beyond just replacing workers, new technologies can augment their activities or free them to do more fulfilling work [@WESTERMAN2015].

 As digital technology reaches into every corner of the business world, it is creating a new playing field with new rules. digital has reshaped the expectations of customers, the way that employees collaborate and the business models that are possible [@WESTERMAN2015].